 One of the most frequently asked questions by people thinking of becoming IT contractors is “what hourly/daily rate can I achieve?”

-As you’d expect, the answer to this question depends on a number of factors, such as you skills, experience, location, and the state of the contracting market at the time.
+As you’d expect, the answer to this question depends on a number of factors, such as:

 There are many things you should include when attempting to calculate your annual pre-tax income:

 1) Public Holidays – permanent staff don’t lose money, but contractors do, so deduct 2 weeks, and possibly more if your client shuts up shop for an extended period over the Christmas period.

 2) Sickness – there’s not a lot you can do about taking time off due to poor health.
 You may want to allow another 2 weeks for this eventuality.